0xPARC/0xparc-intro-book/src/ipa.typ

 This suggests the following protocol:
 #algorithm[Reducing IPA for $n=2$ to $n=1$][
-  1. Penny, who knows the $a_i$'s, computes
+  1. Peggy, who knows the $a_i$'s, computes
     $ w_L := a_2 g_1 + b_1 h_2 + a_2 b_1 u in E
     #h(1em) "and" #h(1em)
     w_R := a_1 g_2 + b_2 h_1 + a_1 b_2 u in E, $
     and sends those values to Victor.
     (Note there is no dependence on $lambda$.)
   2. Victor picks a random challenge $lambda in FF_q$ and sends it.
-  3. Both Penny and Victor calculate the point
+  3. Both Peggy and Victor calculate the point
     $ w(lambda) = v + lambda dot w_L + lambda^(-1) dot w_R in E. $
-  4. Penny and Victor run the $n=1$ case of IPA to verify whether
+  4. Peggy and Victor run the $n=1$ case of IPA to verify whether
     $w(lambda)$ is good with respect the smaller $3$-element basis
     $ angle.l (g_1 + lambda^(-1) g_2), (h_1 + lambda h_2), u angle.r . $
     Victor accepts if and only if this IPA is accepted.
 ]
-Assuming Penny was truthful and $v$ was indeed good with respect to the original 5-element basis for $n=2$, the resulting $w(lambda)$ is good with respect to the new basis.
+Assuming Peggy was truthful and $v$ was indeed good with respect to the original 5-element basis for $n=2$, the resulting $w(lambda)$ is good with respect to the new basis.
 So the interesting part is soundness:

 #claim[
   Suppose $v = a_1 g_1 + a_2 g_2 + b_1 h_1 + b_2 h_2 + c u$ is given.
-  Assume further that Penny can provide some $w_L, w_R in E$ such that
+  Assume further that Peggy can provide some $w_L, w_R in E$ such that
   $ w(lambda) := v + lambda dot w_L + lambda^(-1) dot w_R $
   lies in the span of the shorter basis, and is good for at least four values of $lambda$.